vyca2017/content/content/tutorials/functions/stripe-payments-with-mutation-callbacks-using-micro-and-now.md

 }
 ```

-The mutation callback charges the according Stripe customer and sets `isPaid` to `true` to signify that the amount has been charged.
+The mutation callback charges the according Stripe customer and after a few seconds, `isPaid` is set to `true` to signify that the amount has been charged.
+Confirm that in both your Stripe account (a new charge should appear) and in your Graphcool data (`isPaid` should be set to true).

 > Note: Stripe uses integers to express the amount of money charged.
 In this case, a total of 1000 equals 10 USD.

 ## Next steps

 The mutation callback system as demonstrated is flexible enough to not only handle one-off purchases, but also Stripe Subscriptions for recurring payments, Stripe Connect for marketplace applications and more!
-You can find out more the available options using Stripe in the [Stripe documentation](https://stripe.com/docs).
+You can find out more about the available options in the [Stripe documentation](https://stripe.com/docs).